 Students enrolled in the MSW Program at Johnson C. Smith University are subject to the regulations found in the Johnson C. Smith Student Handbook and the standards specified in the National Association of Social Workers (NASW) Code of Ethics.
-Social Work students are required to sign a statement agreeing to abide by all relevant regulations and the NASW Code of Ethics.
+Social work students are required to sign a statement agreeing to abide by all relevant regulations and the NASW Code of Ethics.

-A student may be terminated from the social work program if a documented violation of the above-referenced requirements has occurred.
+A student may be terminated from the social work programif a documented violation of the above-referenced requirements has occurred.
 A violation may include, but is not limited to the following:

-- Academic dishonesty, including plagiarism and cheating; - Repeating a Field Course: A MSW student is not allowed to repeat any failed field course.
-No graduate student who sustains a single failing grade in the field practicum will be retained in the program. - Failure to maintain a 3.0 (B) average

-- Earning a third C for a course grade; - Commission of acts or behaviors that violate the ethics of the social work profession as defined in the professional Code of Ethics and State law governing social workers; - Conviction of an offense that involves moral turpitude, including child or adult abuse or neglect, or a felonious offense.
+- a.
+Academic dishonesty, including plagiarism and cheating; - b.
+Repeating a Field Course: A MSW student is not allowed to repeat any failed field course.
+No graduate student who sustains a single failing grade in the field practicum will be retained in the program. - c.
+Failure to maintain a 3.0 (B) average - d.
+Earning a third C or lower for a course grade; - e.
+If a student who is on probation repeats a course and receives a grade lower than a C for a second time, he or she will be terminated from the program.
+If that student receives a C in the repeated course and it is the student's third C in the program, he or she will be terminated from the program. - f.
+Commission of acts or behaviors which violate the ethics of the social work profession as defined in the professional Code of Ethics and State law governing social workers; - g.
+Conviction of an offense that involves moral turpitude, including child or adult abuse or neglect, or a felonious offense.

-A student may be terminated from the program for problems in behavior or performance, which raise questions from the faculty or field instructor about the student's suitability for professional social work.
+Documented problems in behavior or performance, which raise questions from the faculty or field instructor about the student's suitability for professional social work.
 Such problems could include, but are not limited to, the following behaviors: